 Teaching

-I regularly teach two upper-level undergraduate courses and one graduate-level reading group at FSU:
+I regularly teach three upper-level undergraduate courses and one graduate-level reading group at FSU:

 Animal Behavior (ZOO4513, 4 credits)